Missing 5-year-old found dead in Florida waterway

 PALM BEACH, Fla.
 (WFLA) — A Florida boy who went missing Saturday afternoon has been found dead, according to authorities.

-NBC affiliate WPTV Dahud Jolicoeur, 5, disappeared from his home at around 5 p.m.
+Dahud Jolicoeur, 5, disappeared from his home in Palm Beach County at around 5 p.m., according to WPTV.

 Hours later, the Florida Department of Law Enforcement said Dahud died from a “possible drowning” early Sunday morning.

-“We extend our condolences to Dahud’s family, friends and the Palm Beach County community,” the FDLE said.
+“We extend our condolences to Dahud’s family, friends and the Palm Beach County community,” the department said.